nbarrios1337/nbarrios1337.github.io/index.md

 layout: home
 ---

 Welcome to my personal website.
-I'm Nicolas Barrios, a Software Engineer and open source enthusiast.
+I am a Software Engineer and open source enthusiast.
 I'll share my thoughts and ramblings here as they come up.

 [Learn more about me](about.md)

+Nothing much here yet, but stay tuned :)